 Limitations

 Indirect measurement of PPC.
 The present study did not directly measure the percentage preferences of participants.
 Instead, it inferred values from participants’ win/loss records on tasks and their difficulty value preferences.
 As such, there is a possibility that the measures employed were not valid.
 In order to mitigate this possibility, two measurements were made using different techniques and different data.
-These two measurements (IPPC means and APPC) converged for all tasks (able 4), which increased the likelihood of validity of the PPC measurements.
+These two measurements (IPPC means and APPC) converged for all tasks (Table 4), which increased the likelihood of validity of the PPC measurements.
 However, there still exists the possibility that both PPC measurements were invalid.

 Lack of consequences.
 Unlike many computer-based tasks, there were no consequences for a win or a loss in the current study’s tasks.
 Some games have in-game consequences for outcomes, such as giving or taking away points, equipment, or currency.
 Others provide social consequences for success or failure, such as changing a participant’s rank on a leader-board.
 This lack of incentive was by design, as the current study intended to measure preferred percentage correct isolated from other factors.
 However, as a side effect of this design choice, it is possible that the lack of substantive consequences for outcomes resulted in lower attention being paid to the tasks, leading to less effort given.